 The customer is required to have their own change management process and have a contact established with Microsoft Managed Desktop Operations team.
 The customer is also required to have resources to review and approve these changes.
 For more information, see Operations and monitoring.

 |Identity management||The customer is responsible for creating user accounts, assigning users to groups and keeping metadata up to date.|

 |Microsoft 365 Apps for enterprise configuration and management||Microsoft is responsible for ensuring Office applications are deployed to end users and those applications are kept up to date.

 The customer is responsible for managing Microsoft 365 services and policies, including Exchange Online administration responsibilities:

 - Exchange on-premises management

-The customer is also responsible for collaboration tools, SharePoint server administration, domain management, security and information policies set in the Office 365 admin portal.
+The customer is also responsible for collaboration tools, SharePoint server administration, domain management, security and information policies set in the Microsoft 365 admin center.

 |End user support||The customer is responsible for providing end-user support for: